skx/yawns/README.md

 Caching
 -------

+As is common in dynamic frameworks the codebase does make a fair number of MySQL queries in the generation of pages.
+This can mean that if you're running with a lot of traffic, or on a single server, you might find performance begins to suffer.

-Lots of the SQL queries are suboptimal.
-To counter this two layers of caching were added:
+In the past there were two layers of caching to deal wih this:

-* memcached caching of SQL queries/results
+* Memcached caching of SQL queries/results.
-* static file caching of rendered articles
+* Static file caching of rendered articles.

 This is currently being removed and reworked to allow Varnish to be used instead.